 - a) Chief Executive (including Head of Paid Service)

 - b) Chief Officer, Governance

-- c) Chief Officer, Streetscene and Transportation
+- c) Chief Officer, Education and Youth

-- d) Chief Officer, Planning, Environment and Economy
+- d) Chief Officer, Housing and Community

 - e) Chief Officer, Social Services

-- f) Chief Officer, Education and Youth,
+- f) Chief Officer, Streetscene and Transportation

-- g) Chief Officer, Housing and Assets
+- g) Chief Officer, Planning, Environment and Economy

-These officers are responsible for working alongside and advising elected members over the strategic direction of the Council, carrying out the stated aims of the Council, ensuring the efficiency and effectiveness of all services provided by the Council and its partners, and providing overall day to day operational management of services.
+These officers are responsible for working alongside and advising elected members on the strategic direction of the Council, carrying out the stated aims of the Council, ensuring the efficiency and effectiveness of all services provided by the Council and its partners, and providing overall day to day operational management of services.

 A new single grade and pay range for the new Chief Officer group was introduced in June 2014.
 All roles in the structure are positioned in the same single incremental range, given that all roles are broadly the same size, other than the Chief Executive.
 Placing the new Chief Officer roles on the same grade also removes any hierarchy at senior management level and reflects the single, collective tier.

 All roles have access to the same four increments.
 The pay range has a clear rationale, building on the options developed with the independent advice from Hay Group and being mindful of both affordability and the relativity to management roles in the grades below.
 The range overlaps with the increments which existed for the former Heads of Service but falls below the former Director pay.
 It also represents a consistent policy of paying between the lower quartile and the median.
 Progression through the range is based on performance.
-The approach is affordable and fair, and has ensured that the Council can meet its financial targets for the reduction of senior management costs.
+The approach is affordable and fair and has ensured that the Council can meet its financial targets for the reduction of senior management costs.